tjodalv/laravel-blade-anchor/README.md

 }
 ```

-As you can see, `__invoke()` method must return string or View.
-Also this function accepts array of available variables in your blade template.
-If you are returning blade view from `__invoke()` method you can pass the variables to your view like this:
+The `__invoke()` method can return a string or a View and accepts an optional array of variables available in your Blade template.
+If returning a Blade view, you can pass the variables to your view like this:

 ```php
 public function __invoke(?array $variables): string|Htmlable|Renderable